FanfictionBot/reddit-ffn-bot/README.md

 >
 >
 >
-> *Graciously brought to you by me - /u/tusing's bot.
-Many improvements by /u/MikroMan.*
+> *Read usage tips and tricks  [here](https://github.com/tusing/reddit-ffn-bot/blob/master/README.md).
+Brought to you by me - /u/tusing's bot, with improvements by /u/MikroMan.*

 **You can use the author name** in the link request for more accuracy.
 This is *especially* helpful if your requested fic has a generic name, as follows: